Quantum-Fiend/Aevum/README.md

 ---
 <div align="center">
-Built with ❤️ by the Aevum Team
+Built with ❤️ by Tushar Singh
 </div>